-2021-2021- 29% (Year of Covid-19 Pandemic)

-2021-2022-39% (Year 2 of Covid-19 Pandemic)

-Additional data to support this includes the Suspension Rate of SED, EL, and Foster Youth decreased from 1.28% in 2019-2020 to .87% in 2021-2022.
+2017-2018- 11% 2018-2019- 13% 2019-2020- 7% 2021-2021- 29% (Year of Covid-19 Pandemic) 2021-2022-39% (Year 2 of Covid-19 Pandemic) 2022-2023-36.75% (Year 3 of Covid-19 Pandemic) Additional data to support this includes the Suspension Rate of SED, EL, and Foster Youth decreased from 1.28% in 2019-2020 to .87% in 2021-2022.
 The district will develop and implement a crisis intervention plan in conjunction and collaboration with law enforcement agencies as well as a PBIS support plan for all students to ensure a consistent and appropriate response to student behavioral incidents at school.
 In conjunction with the MTSS team, use of intervention strategies such A2A, PBIS, MTSS, and regular school visits will be implemented.
 These programs will include attendance promotion programs that will extend beyond the school settings and communication strategies will extend to more specified methods of accessibility to school.
-This will include virtual meetings, electronic universal access and specific tier 2 interventions conveyed to the parent and providing guidance for the teacher.
+This will include virtual meetings, electronic universal access and specific Tier II interventions conveyed to the parent and providing guidance for the teacher.
 The team will employ based on a need to identify and meet the needs of students encountering challenges.
 This action will maintain a sustained method for identifying students' needs and communicating these with parents.
 It will also enhance the ability of staff to make connections for students based on data.
 By providing this action, it will be effective in meeting the goal of our district by increasing student attendance.
 While this action is an LEA-Wide Action and all students will benefit from this, we believe that this will close the attendance gap that exists with Foster Youth, English Learners, and Low-Income by decreasing the chronic absenteeism rate for unduplicated students by 8% in three years.
 This action will be measured by assessing a correlation between students provided intervention from the MTSS team actions involving the School Resource officer and student populations as it relates to chronic absenteeism.

 The district was able to generate local benchmark data in attendance, academics, and behavior.
-Our attendance rate increased from 95% in 2017-2018 to 96.3% in 2018-2019, and our Chronic Absenteeism Rate increased from 11.2% in 2018 to 12.6% in 2019.
+Our attendance rate increased from 90% in 2021-2022 to 91% in 2022-2023, and our Chronic Absenteeism Rate decreased from 40% in 2021-2022 to a projected 33% in 2022-2023.
 Our Educational Partners expressed a need for more support for our Homeless/Foster, Low Income, and EL Students in attendance.
 The district plans to retain our Campus/Attendance Supervisor, retain our MTSS Coordinator, additional psychologist, and counselor, hire a Vice-Principal, and retain a full-time nurse to help improve the attendance rate of these subgroups.